pingswept/me30-website/content/logistics/syllabus.md

 Here's how class will work each Monday and Wednesday.
 1. You'll show up to the classroom to which you are enrolled on SIS, and bring your kit with you.
-2. For roughly the first half of the class session, your instructor (Kristen or Brandon) will explain something about electronics or facilitate a class discussion about the design of an electronic system.
+2. For roughly the first half of the class session, your instructor will explain something about electronics or facilitate a class discussion about the design of an electronic system.
 3. For the second half of the class session, we will all build electronics.
 The Learning Assistants (LAs) will help you and ask you questions to extend your learning, as will Kristen, Brandon, or Zosia.

 ### Labs